Brigg (Glanford Brigg)

 - See our touring page for visitor services.

 - For centuries, Brigg was a small fishing hamlet.
-But its location caused it to be a commercial trade hub and it grew quickly in the 19th century.
+Its location caused it to be a commercial trade hub and it grew quickly in the 19th century.

 - In the reign of King John, Adam PAYNEL founded a Hospital here, subordinate to Selby Abbey.
 All traces of the Hospital have disappeared.